TraverseData/traverse-retargeting-publisher-documentation/README.md

 We create a campaign request when an advertiser wants to send a campaign to one of your subscribers.

-There are two ways to receive campaign requests:
+There are two ways to consume campaign requests:

  1. [Real time](#campaign-request-listener).
  2. [Batch](#batch-campaign-requests).